Etruria89/RTI_Final/01_Ass_I/README.md

 $rosrun sol_1_pkg robot_controller_client.py
 ```

-It is noteworthy, that the implemend nodes provide the control of the holonomic robot only but no actual simulation.
+It is noteworthy that the implemend nodes provide the control of the holonomic robot only but no actual simulation is included.
-For this reason, the simulation of both the environment and the robot has to be : that node should both read
+For this reason, the simulation of both the environment and the robot has to be externally started.
-messages sent in the topic _"/cmd_vel"_ and publish its odometry data in the
-topic _"/odom"_.

 ---------

 ## Dependencies

 The nodes in the package perform the computation by reading from the topics _"/odom"_ and publishing in _"/cmd_vel"_.
-The latters are supplied by an external simulation node, in the specific case the simulator shared by Professor Carmine
-Tommaso Recchiuto at the link https://github.com/CarmineD8/assignment1.git which can be
-launched with has been here used:
+The latters are supplied by an external simulation node, in the specific case, the simulator shared by Professor Recchiuto at the link https://github.com/CarmineD8/assignment1.git has here been used:

 ```bash
 $rosrun stage_ros stageros $(rospack find assignment1)/world/exercise.world
 ```
-Note that that package in turn requires **stage_ros**, which can be obtained with
+Note that this package requires **stage_ros**, which can be obtained with
 ```bash
 $sudo apt-get install ros-<your_ros_version>-stage-ros
 ```